strangerstudios/paid-memberships-pro/readme.txt

 * Fixed checkout failure on Free level when in mySQL Strict Mode.
 (Thanks, inator on GitHub)
 * Only checking pmpro_checkForUpgrades in admin/dashboard now.
 (Thanks, topdown on GitHub)
 * No longer loading recaptcha library in the admin.
 Also wrapped the recaptchalib require in an init function to delay it a bit so we can check if other plugins have already loaded it.
+* PMPro-Mailchimp and WP-Bouncer have been moved into the WP repository.
+Other Add-on updates.

 = 1.7.0.4 =
 * Another database fix for new installs.